Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 The Welcome screen guides you through the first three of these steps.
 You'll enter the Ship From Location after you import your first orders, but before you get rates and create any labels.

-If you just started your ShipStation trial, the Welcome screen will prompt you to connect a selling channel.
+If you just started your ShipStation trial, the Onboard screen will prompt you to connect a selling channel.

 Click Connect a Channel.